tuanduongdn1504/JobITTrending/app/README.md

 ### Who do I talk to?

-- Repo created by DanaQueue
+- Repo created by TuanGYMIT
 - Other community or team contact:

   - I PFIEV - Fast faculty of University of Science and Technology - The University of Da Nang